reflectoring/reflectoring.github.io/_posts/2019-07-20-maven-scopes-gradle-configurations.md

 Each of those dependency groups has different characteristics and answers the following questions differently:

-* **At which step in the build lifecycle will the dependency be available?** At compile time?
+* **In which steps of the build lifecycle will the dependency be made available?** Will it be available at compile time?
 At runtime?
 At compile and runtime of tests?
-* **Is the dependency transitive?** Will it be passed on to projects that consume / depend on our project?
+* **Is the dependency transitive?** Will it be exposed to consumers of our own project, so that they can use it, too?
-* **Will the dependency be included in the final build artifact?** Will the WAR or JAR file of our own project include the JAR file of the dependency?
+* **Is the dependency included in the final build artifact?** Will the WAR or JAR file of our own project include the JAR file of the dependency?

-In the above example, the dependency is added to the Maven scope "compile" and the Gradle configuration "implementation", which can be considered the defaults.
+In the above example, we added the SLF4J dependency to the Maven `compile` scope and the Gradle `implementation` configuration, which can be considered the defaults for Maven and Gradle, respectively.

 Let's look at the semantics of all those scopes and configurations.

 ## Maven Scopes

-Maven provides [4 main scopes](http://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Dependency_Scope) for Java projects.
+Maven provides [6 scopes](http://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Dependency_Scope) for Java projects.

-The additional scopes `system` and `import` are not covered in this article, since they are rather exotic.
+We're not going to look at the `system` and `import` scopes, however, since they are rather exotic.

 ### `compile`

 The `compile` scope is the default scope.
-We can use it when we have no special requirements for declaring a certain dependency.
+We can use it **when we have no special requirements** for declaring a certain dependency.

 | When available?                                                                    | Transitive ? | Included in Artifact? |
 | ---------------------------------------------------------------------------------- | ------------ | --------------------- |